IBM/dbb-zappbuild/samples/application-conf/README.md

 cobol_impactPropertyListCICS | List of CICS build properties causing programs to rebuild when changed | false cobol_impactPropertyListSQL | List of SQL build properties causing programs to rebuild when changed | false cobol_linkEdit | Flag indicating to execute the link edit step to produce a load module for the source file.
-If false then a object deck will be created instead for later linking. | true cobol_isMQ | Flag indicating that the program contains MQ calls | true cobol_deployType | default deployType for build output | true cobol_deployTypeCICS | deployType for build output for build files where isCICS=true | true cobol_deployTypeDLI | deployType for build output for build files with isDLI=true | true
+If false then a object deck will be created instead for later linking. | true cobol_linkEditStream | Optional linkEditStream defining additional link instructions via SYSIN dd | true cobol_linkDebugExit | linkEditStream to append a debug exit via SYSIN dd | true cobol_deployType | default deployType for build output | true cobol_deployTypeCICS | deployType for build output for build files where isCICS=true | true cobol_deployTypeDLI | deployType for build output for build files with isDLI=true | true